nicholasbair/ex_nylas/README.md

 - This is my first attempt at metaprogramming

 ## Nylas API v2 vs v3
 The `main` branch of the repo now leverages Nylas API v3.
-The `v2` branch of this repo will track Nylas API v2, though dev work on this SDK will largely focus on Nylas API v3.
+The `v2` branch of this repo will track Nylas API v2, though development work on this SDK will largely focus on Nylas API v3.

 ## TODO / Known Issues
-- [ ] Tests
+1. Limited test coverage
-- [ ] Push to Hex
+2. Not yet available on hex

 ## Installation
 ```elixir